jobovy/kimmy/README.md

 ```

 ## Usage

+For an example of usage, see the [example notebook](kimmy-example.ipynb).
+You can also launch a [Binder](https://mybinder.org/v2/gh/jobovy/kimmy/master) instance and directly play around with this notebook.

 Currently, the only implemented feature is a simple one-zone chemical model with two elements ``O`` (for oxygen) and ``Fe`` (for iron).
 Initialize this model as
 ```